Tusen vackra bilder

-"Tusen vackra bilder" is a song written by Mikael Wendt and Christer Lundh, and originally performed by Lotta & Anders Engbergs orkester.
+"Tusen vackra bilder" (translated to English is "A thousand beautiful pictures") is a song written by Mikael Wendt and Christer Lundh, and originally performed by Lotta & Anders Engbergs orkester.
 It charted at Svensktoppen for 17 weeks during the period of 2 December 1990. – 14 April 1991.

-The song was also released as a 1990 single, with "Ett skratt förlänger livet" as a B-side, and became a major hit, finishing up second at Hänt i veckan's song contest that year.
+The song was also released as a 1990 single, with "Ett skratt förlänger livet" (translated to English is "A laugh prolongs life") as a B-side, and became a major hit, finishing up second at Hänt i veckan's song contest that year.
 The song also became available in Lotta & Anders Engbergs orkester's 1991 studio album "Världens bästa servitris", as well as the 2006 compilation album "Världens bästa Lotta" from 2006 by Lotta Engberg.

 Stig Lorentz orkester & Diana recorded the song on the 1991 album "Här och nu".
 The same year the song was also recorded by Spotlights, and by Mats Bergmans, on the album Mats Bergmans.